Baler: Mechanical small square bale handling

-Bale Stackers: Bales may be picked up from the field and stacked using a self-powered machine called a bale stacker, bale wagon or harobed.
+Bale stacker: Bales may be picked up from the field and stacked using a self-powered machine called a bale stacker, bale wagon or harobed.
 There are several designs and sizes made by New Holland.
 One type picks up square bales, which are dropped by the baler with the strings facing sideways.
 The stacker will drive up to each bale, pick it up, and set it on a three-bale-wide table (the strings are now facing upwards).
 Once three bales are on the table, the table lifts up and back, causing the three bales to face strings to the side again; this happens three more times until there are 16 bales on the main table.
 This table will lift like the smaller one, and the bales will be up against a vertical table.
 The machine will hold 160 bales (ten tiers); usually, there will be cross-tiers near the center to keep the stack from swaying or collapsing if any weight is applied to the top of the stack.
 The full load will be transported to a barn; the whole rear of the stacker will tilt upwards until it is vertical.
 There will be two pushers that will extend through the machine and hold the bottom of the stack from being pulled out from the stacker while it is driven out of the barn.

-Bale Bundlers: Bales may be picked up from the field or collected directly from the small square baler.
+Bale bundler: Bales may be picked up from the field or collected directly from the small square baler.
 Each bale is ingested into a compression chamber and indexed until either two or three are ready for compression.
 After 7 compression cycles are completed, making a cube of 14 or 21 bales they are tied with twine or banded into a bundle and ejected onto the ground.
 These bundles are then handled with spears, grabs, or pallet forks.
 They are of ideal dimensions for filling van trailers.